enricollen/enricollen.github.io/_posts/2024-06-20-Local-RAG-Chatbot.md

 Here are some ideas for future improvements:
 - [x] Add OpenAI LLM GPT models compatibility
 - [x] Add unit testing to validate the responses given by the LLM
+- [ ] Add an admin user interface in web UI to choose interactively the parameters like LLMs, embedding models etc.
 - [ ] Add web scraping in case none of the personal documents contain relevant info w.r.t. the query

 ## 📹 Demo Video